kaikura/ImUs/README.md

 We developed the experience being inspired by those concepts, trying to convey our message.

+Realized in the course of Creative Programming and Computing, held by Prof. Massimiliano Zanoni

 # Tools
 - *Exploration Space* - The portion of space dedicated to the users